Svendolin/Modelcar-search-application-FINAL-VERSION/readme.md

   * Functional, for example hitting the search will put the state in the URL and the search results will be displayed (also for sharing the URL or reloading), it should keep all the progress
   * The entered text should not be lost despite pressing the Escape key
   * It should be possible to start the search both by pressing the Enter key and by clicking on the search symbol
-  * Loading states: When we are in the process of searching and querying our database in the semantic search vector memory, we want to display a loading state.
-During the process, the user should know that the search is still running and that they can no longer type in anything
+  * Loading states: When we are in the process of searching and querying our database in the semantic search vector memory, I want to display a loading state.
+During the process, the user should know that the search is still running and that they can no longer type in anything.
-  * We cannot process an array of queries or an undefined query, especially if it is not a string.
-Forwarding to the master page.
-Search.tsx is where all the magic happens